-Knowbility is a 501(c)(3) nonprofit organization with the mission of improving technology access for millions of youth and adults with disabilities all over the world.
+Knowbility is a nonprofit organization with the mission of creating an inclusive digital world for people with disabilities.
+This critical work improves technology access for millions of youth and adults with disabilities all over the world.
 Our programs reflect our core values and the strong belief that accessible technology is a key to providing equal access to educational, employment, and social opportunities for people with disabilities.

-Whether you want to learn about accessibility, participate in the community or get help from our experts; Knowbility has the experience you need.
-As a worldwide leader in accessible information technology since 1998 we’ve worked with hundreds of business, education, government and nonprofit organizations to train staff, implement effective accessibility strategies, and monitor long term goals to reach millions of new users.
+Whether you want to learn about accessibility, participate in the community, or get help from our experts; Knowbility has the experience you need.
+As a worldwide leader in accessible information technology since 1998, we’ve worked with hundreds of business, education, government, and nonprofit organizations to train staff, implement effective accessibility strategies, and monitor long-term goals to reach millions of users.